Muffins à la Farine de Maïs

 Instructions

-Note: If you don't have buttermilk on hand, you can replace it with milk to which you have added a tablespoon of white vinegar or lemon juice.
+Note: If you don't have buttermilk on hand, you can substitute milk with a tablespoon of white vinegar or lemon juice.
 Let sit for 10 minutes before using.

 FAQ (Frequently Asked Questions)

-Cornmeal muffins originated in the southern United States, where corn was a staple crop.
+Where do cornmeal muffins come from?
+Cornmeal muffins originated in the American South, where corn was a staple crop.
 They were popularized during colonial times and have evolved over time.

 Back to blog